 Pro Tip: Locally made huckleberry jam and peanut butter on a tortilla is always a winner.

 This is a short, sweet hike is for anyone in the Polebridge area.
 And the Polebridge area should not be missed!
 Be sure to stop at the Polebridge Mercantile for sweet treats like huckleberry bear claws, chocolate chip cookies, and hot sandwiches.
 The trailhead is just a few miles south of the Polebridge entrance station on the Inner North Fork Road.
-This hike may not have the grandeur of some of the other hikes on this list, but there is something to be said for a quiet, mellow hike with children.
+This hike may not have the grandeur of some of the other hikes on this list, but there is something to be said for quiet, mellow, AND best hikes for kids in Glacier National Park.
 You’ll walk through a forest, winding up in a large, open meadow.
 Be sure to look for one of the largest Douglas firs we’ve ever seen in Glacier National Park!

 Avalanche Lake is one of the most popular trails on Glacier’s west side for a reason!
 This crystal clear, turquoise lake is fed by Sperry Glacier and is simply stunning.
 For slightly longer legs, this is one of the best hikes for kids in Glacier National Park.
 We’ve known plenty of 5 year olds who’ve ticked this hike off, along with one crazy friend of ours who celebrated her due date by post holing through hip deep snow at 40 weeks along.